WiroArtificialIntelligence/wiroai/README.md

 5. **Run the App:**
    - Connect your device or start an emulator.
-   - Run the following command in the terminal to launch the Quokka app.
+   - Run the following command in the terminal to launch the Wiro AI app.
      ```bash
      flutter run
      ```